07947613070

 The newly-weds dance in courtyard of Wandsworth Town Hall

-And finally: I sometimes ask couples to dance.
-If they are comfortable with this, it can produce some stunning and intimate wedding portraits.
+I sometimes ask couples to dance.
+It can produce some stunning and intimate wedding portraits if they are comfortable with this.

 The Town Hall,